coreeng/core-platform-docs/content/cecg-idp/app/p2p.md

 Having these, you're set to start deploying!

 ### How to use?

 First, you need to configure your CI/CD to call our reusable pipiline by configuring your `p2p.yaml` inside your repo in `./github/workflows`

+If you've started from a reference application this will already exist.

 ```
 name: P2P